alpacahq/user-docs/content/getting-started/tutorials/python/_index.md

         })
         logger.info(f'order(sell): {symbol} for {shares}')

-    # likewise, if the portfoio is missing stocks from the
+    # likewise, if the portfolio is missing stocks from the
     # desired portfolio, buy them.
 We sent a limit for the total
     # position size so that we don't end up holding too many positions.
     max_to_buy = max_positions - (len(positions) - len(to_sell))